-There’s no single test for ASD.
-Instead, ASD diagnosis is based on:
+There’s no single test for autism.
+Instead, diagnosis is based on:

-- watching how a child plays and interacts with others – that is, how a child is developing now
+- watching how children play and interact with others – that is, how children are developing now

-- reviewing a child’s developmental history – that is, how a child has developed in the past.
+- reviewing children’s developmental history – that is, how children have developed in the past

 Health professionals will also assess children’s language and cognitive abilities.

-Children who show difficulties only in social communication might be diagnosed with social communication disorder, rather than ASD.
+Children who show difficulties only in social communication might be diagnosed with social communication disorder, rather than autism spectrum disorder.

 Concerned about your child’s development: what to do